coursephd/PostgreSQL/03ReportDetails.md

 | --- | --- |
 | Dashboard 2| This dashboard has 4 sections<br>1.
 Summary statistics for age for various diseases.<br>2.
 Boxplot of age for various |

-## 28. Viz name: 105_trt_dis_unq_mult_vrikka_roga
-Identification of prescribed treatments to a specific disease or multiple diseases for Vrikka Roga patients

 | Sheet name | Description |
 | --- | --- |